xoolive/xoolive.github.io/_posts/2022-05-30-sys-stdout.md

 ---
 layout: post
 lang: en
-tags: til technical
+tags: til cli
-logo: fab fa-python
-title: How to detect if sys.stdout is attached to a terminal or piped
+title: Detect if sys.stdout is attached to a terminal or piped
 ---

 ```bash